Tesla Roadster (second generation): History

+Production

+In November 2017, at the Semi unveiling event, Musk announced that the Tesla Roadster production was scheduled to start in 2020.

-In July 2020, during the 2020 second quarter financial results conference call, Musk stated that Tesla plans to tentatively build the Roadster in California and production would be in the next 12 to 18 months, indicating mid to late 2021.
+In July 2020, during the 2020 second quarter earnings call, Musk stated that Tesla plans to tentatively build the Roadster in California and production would be in the next 12 to 18 months, indicating mid to late 2021.

 In January 2021, Musk tweeted that production would be delayed until 2022.
-He commented that in 2021, the company would finish engineering the Roadster with the goal of having a "candidate design drivable late summer".
+He commented the tweet in 2021, that the company would finish engineering the Roadster with the goal of having a "candidate design drivable late summer".

 In September 2021, Musk said that production would be delayed until 2023.
-Musk further confirmed the 2023 target at the 2021 shareholder's meeting in October, which was then changed to 2024 at the May 2023 shareholder's meeting.
+Musk further confirmed the 2023 production target at the 2021 shareholder's meeting in October.

+In April 2022, on the opening night of Cyber Rodeo, Musk announced that the Gigafactory in Texas would be in production with the Cybertruck, Roadster, and Semi, which was moved from the Fremont factory in California.

+In the May 2023 shareholder's meeting, Musk hopes that the engineering and design of the Roadster would be complete by the end of the year, and hopes to enter production in 2024.
 In February 2024, the production date was changed to 2025.

-In April 2022 at the opening night of Cyber Rodeo, Musk announced that the Giga factory in Texas would be in production with the Cybertruck, Roadster, and Semi, which was moved from Fremont factory California.

-In February 2024, Musk posted on X that the production version of the Roadster would be unveiled in late 2024, deliveries would begin in early 2025, the car would be able accelerate to 60 mph in under 1 second, and steer-by-wire similar to the Cybertruck would be included.

-At the Q3 2024 earnings call in October 2024, Musk said that the design of the Roadster is close to being finalized, and production would be delayed to 2025.
+At the third quarter earnings call in October 2024, Musk said that the design of the Roadster was close to being finalized, and production would be delayed to 2025.

-In February 2025, Tesla Engineering VP Lars Moravy confirmed that work on the Roadster and cold-gas thrusters was ongoing.

-In July 2025, Moravy said that the development of the Tesla Roadster is underway, it will be the "Last Best Driver's Car" and that a demo could happen by the end of 2025.

-In October 2025, Tesla Chief Designer Franz von Holzhausen confirmed that the Tesla Roadster unveiling and demo is still on track for late 2025.
-On October 28th, Tesla posted a job listing for a "Roadster Manufacturing Engineer" position based in Fremont, California.
-Later on October 31st, Elon Musk teased that the Roadster "would be the most unforgettable demo" and mentioned the demo would happen by the end of 2025 at the Joe Rogan’s podcast.

-In the November 2025 shareholder meeting, Elon Musk said the Roadster production version will be unveiled on April 1, 2026, and production would begin in 2027.
+In the November 2025 shareholder meeting, Musk said the Roadster production version would be unveiled on April 1, 2026, and that production would begin 12 to 18 months later.